-If you reach out to ask about clinical observation opportunities at your local hospital, be brief and respectful.
+If you reach out to ask about shadowing a doctor during COVID-19, be brief and respectful.
 Understand that many hospitals do not currently have energy to handle students.

 Should you receive a positive response to your request, make sure that you are prepared and prompt each and every day.
 Respect the rules laid out by the institution or mentor and try to be as unobtrusive as possible.
 This means being observant and asking questions at the appropriate times.